konsti219/tapebot/README.md

 - !kick

 For further information use the !help command when the bot is running or check the [command].js file in commands/[group]/ .
 The muted users are saved in mutedUsers.json and is loaded each time a message is sent.
-But it's planned to move that to a database and also provide seperation for diffrent servers which currently isn't a problem because the bot is build to only run on one server.
 Also there is already a Procfile for using this with Heroku.

 Setup
 -----